BenjiFazaeli/diy-HEPA-Air-Purifier/README.md

 HWCooling.net has charts comparing test scores between various fans, and that led me to pick the Arctic P14 Pro A-RGB for this build (static pressure charts seen here: https://www.hwcooling.net/en/arctic-p14-pro-a-rgb-dominance-continues-review/22/)

+For higher static pressure, we could mount two fans in series using a [coupler shroud](https://www.thingiverse.com/thing:6200902).

 Also RGB Lights are cool, maybe this can double as a lamp.
 HWCooling.net show it having a max white light luminance of 2656 lx (lx being the lux, the luminance flux per area, or lumens / square meter)[^3].

 From, the IES Handbook via https://www.bannerengineering.com/us/en/company/expert-insights/lux-lumens-calculator.html, we have this chart, which leads me to believe that the RGB on the fan is bright enough to serve as a lamp for a kitchen or living room: